taustation-fan/players-guide/README.md

 On stations with a Sick Bay, the loser can then recover in the Sick Bay.
 On stations without a Sick Bay, this can be the death of the character's body.
 Which hopefully triggers the activation of a clone.

+You can practice combat by going to the Ruins and using the "Look for trouble" feature.

 ### Choice of Weapons